vippsas/vipps-developers/newsletters/2022-05-newsletter.md

 # Reminders

-## Please check your eCom API calls
+## Please check your eCom API calls for errors

 We are working on eliminating incorrect API use.
 Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`)